-Controlling restaurant costs is one of the major problems that restaurants face.
+Controlling restaurant costs is one of the significant problems that restaurants face.
 For a restaurant to thrive, you cannot afford to compromise on your food quality or customer service.
-Since the margins are usually pretty slim, it’s important to plan, evaluate and monitor the restaurant operation to curb costs and increase revenues.
-Thus, you must always measure and analyze your restaurant margins and revenues, so as to keep a track of your total costs, and the profit incurred.
-This article will help you understand Restaurant Profit Margins and also help you increase them.
+Since the margins are usually pretty slim, it’s essential to plan, evaluate and monitor the restaurant operation to curb costs and increase revenues.
+Thus, you must always measure and analyze your restaurant margins and revenues, to keep track of your total costs, and the profit incurred.

-Here are five mantras to keep a check on restaurant costs and rake profit!
+Here are five mantras to keep a check on restaurant costs and help in cutting food costs in restaurants.

 1. Manage your Food Costs